mmontoya/random-user-directory-app/README.md

 ## Bonus

 ### Offline Mode
-I implemented an offline browsing mode by serving a cached version of the query from the Express server when there is no connectivity.
+I implemented an offline browsing mode by serving a cached version of the live query that I have saved in a JSON file.
 To make it obvious that we are working in an "offline" context, I included a generic image instead of the one that is associated with the online version.
-I also changed the seed value so that it is a different set of people than when we are online.
 Please note that in order to test this feature, you will need to be running the app in a local environment.
-You will then be able to verify that it continues to serve data by disabling your internet connection and refreshing the page.
+You will then be able to verify that it continues to serve data by disabling your internet connection and _refreshing_ the page.

 ## Thank You!